 A narrative is developing as ideas, experiences and best practices are shared and discussed.
 The ball got rolling at TeachMeetX where Julian S. Osaka JALT Language Teaching in Osaka Japan - The latest news and opions about language teaching - How I use QR codes in the classroom.
-By Cameron Romney Over on the EdTech blog, Kimberly talks about Quick Response (QR) code s and how she uses them in the classroom.
+By Cameron Romney Over on the EdTech blog, Kimberly talks about Quick Response (QR) codes and how she uses them in the classroom.

+This system has worked out great.
+Below is what one of my handouts looks like: QR Codes In Education?
 Well I’ve just arrived home from an excellent holiday to Surfers Paradise Australia were I certainly let my hair down after an extremely busy first year of teaching in 2008.